 The newcomers traded.
 Whaling overtook sealing from the mid-1830s, with shore stations busy from 1840 until the mid-1850s, after which visits by whalers became less frequent.

 An 1862 letter to New Zealand Governor George Grey, signed by 30 Moriori elders, sought the return of lands and freedom for the remaining 101 Moriori.
 Slavery had ended officially in 1858 but continued in practice into the 1860s.
-Lands were not returned.
+No land was returned.

 The government held sittings of the Native Land Court on Chatham Island in 1868, 1870 and 1872, ostensibly to legitimise land leases, but also to try to encourage Māori to remain on the Chathams rather than return to war-torn Taranaki.

-Through the lengthy court hearings, Moriori land claims were ignored or set aside.
-Moriori survivors gained land only for subsistence-level farming or in forested areas where sheep could not be mustered easily.
+Through the lengthy hearings, Moriori land claims were ignored or set aside.
+Moriori survivors gained land only for subsistence farming or in forested areas where sheep could not be mustered easily.
 The eight Moriori ‘reserves’ amounted to less than 3% of the islands’ land area.

 In the economic depression of the 1880s the sheep stations faltered, and trade with mainland New Zealand almost ceased.
 Meanwhile the various groups on the islands intermingled and intermarried to become ‘Chatham Islanders’, fiercely loyal to one another in the face of threat, death or disaster.